 We are professional and responsible Aviculturists, we do not breed Hybrids (crosses between different species such as so called catalina macaws, harlequin macaws, calico macaws, ruby macaws, miligolds,sunday conures, nansuns, etc).
 These are all made up names by breeders given to hybrids or cross breeds, these are not rare birds or even real natural breeds that exist in any natural habitat anywhere on earth.
 These birds are the result of a "Breeder" that had 2 different species of the the opposite sex that laid eggs and reproduced hybrid offspring and there you go, hybrid.
 They are all irresponsibly man made.

-NOWHERE in nature do birds/animals cross or hybridize naturally.
+NO WHERE in nature do birds/animals cross or hybridize naturally.
+NO WHERE